 WHAT IS A PELVIC HEALTH THERAPIST?

-A pelvic physical therapist is an orthopedic therapist who has had extensive training beyond general physical therapy in order to treat pelvic pain and dysfunction.
+A pelvic therapist is an physical or occupational therapist who has had extensive training beyond general PT/OT therapy in order to treat pelvic pain and dysfunction.
 The pelvic floor is made up of muscles that provide functional support for the pelvic organs and allow for bowel and bladder function.
-When these muscles become dysfunctional (overactive, weak, or asymmetrical), a pelvic physical therapist can help retrain the muscles.
+When these muscles become dysfunctional (overactive, weak, or asymmetrical), a pelvic therapist can help retrain the muscles.
 The therapists at Inland Pelvic Health & Physical Therapy have years of training and experience working with pelvic dysfunction.

 DO I NEED A REFERRAL?